• Skip to primary navigation

 No-sew coffee sleeves are a wonderful gift for anyone on your list!
 This easy tutorial will help you make them in no time.

-These coffee sleeves make a perfect gift with a reusable to-go mug and some delicious Starbucks beverages, like their coffees or cocoas.
+These coffee sleeves make a perfect gift with a reusable to-go mug and some delicious beverage mixes like coffees or cocoas.

 You may even want to keep one for yourself (hey – you wouldn’t want to spill while opening presents, right?)